bluesky/ophyd/doc/source/architecture.rst

    ~device.BlueskyInterface.stage
    ~device.BlueskyInterface.unstage

-Data collection may be suspended by the :obj:`~bluesky.run_engine.RunEngine`, either automatically or due to user intervention.
-The :meth:`pause` and :meth:`resume` methods are used to notify devices of the interruption and :meth:`pause` offers a way to control the re-winding behavior of the :obj:`~bluesky.run_engine.RunEngine`.
+Two additional optional methods are used to notify devices if, during a scan, the run is suspended.
+The semantics of these methods is coupled to :class:`~bluesky.run_engine.RunEngine`.

 .. autosummary::
    :toctree: _as_gen